Deploy Infinite Scale on the Hetzner Cloud

 Introduction

 Install Infinite Scale using Docker Compose on the Hetzner Cloud for production use.
-The aim of this guide is to be up and running as fast as possible using a deployment setup that includes Infinite Scale and web office applications for document collaboration for home usage or small businesses.
+The goal of this guide is to get you up and running as quickly as possible with a deployment setup that includes Infinite Scale and Web Office document collaboration applications for home or small business use.
 It also uses valid certificates from Letsencrypt.

-Some decisions and steps need to be taken in order when setting up and configuring the server.
-We therefore highly recommend reading the guide and not just trying to copy paste commands.
+There are several decisions and steps that need to be taken when setting up and configuring the server.
+We strongly recommend that you read the manual and not just try to copy and paste commands.

-With the decision to use Hetzner for our cloud deployment example, you can select from a variety of server locations which include many residing in the EU.
-Using a location inside the EU has a big positive impact for your data in terms of General Data Protection Regulation (GDPR).
+By choosing Hetzner for our cloud deployment example, you can choose from a variety of server locations, many of which are located in the EU.
+Using a location within the EU has a big positive impact on your data in terms of the General Data Protection Regulation (GDPR).

 With the minimum configuration available on Hetzner, you can start with about €4/month for a cloud driven Infinite Scale deployment.
 Note that prices are subject to changes and only intended for informational purposes.